• Skip to primary navigation

 and date + 1 = sysdate (try date = sysdate – 1)

 (5) UNION vs OR.
-Use UNION for queries with two clear execution paths; each returning a fairly small number of rows.
-Don’t use union for queries that are likely to return a large number of rows since all rows need to be sorted and most of them will be discarded.
+Use UNION for queries with two clear execution paths; each returning a relatively small number of rows.
+Don’t use a union for queries that are likely to return many rows since all rows need to be sorted and most of them will be discarded.
 OR tends to disable the index

 (6) Use the accurate optimizer statistics on the table to get the optimal plan.

-(7) If you are using function on expression on the condition,check if there is a function-based index on that column.
+(7) If you are using a function on the expression on the condition, check if there is a function-based index on that column.
 If it is not present the index will not be used

 (8) Use exists vs in and Non exists vs not in for correlated subqueries